 Read more from our blog.

 The Centre also hosts many other research projects and fellowships supported by a variety of funding bodies.
 We engage in teaching, graduate research, academic publications, host visiting academic fellows, participate in research networks, and organise symposia, conferences, and seminar series, such as a conference on micro- and global history.
-An AHRC-funded network on Global Microhistory continues this work.
+The AHRC-funded network on Global Microhistory has resulted in the publication of a Past and Present supplement.
 Berg's ERC-funded project